NORTHEASTERN TIES HARVARD, 3-3, BUT FALLS IN SHOOTOUT AT BEANPOT

-Senior goaltender Leah Sulyma made 32 saves for the Huskies
+Senior goaltender Leah Sulyma makes 32 saves for Huskies

 CHESTNUT HILL, Mass. - Leah Sulyma made 32 saves and eight different Huskies registered points, but a late rally from No. 10 Harvard tied the game, 3-3, where the Crimson prevailed in a shootout over Northeastern in the first round of the Beanpot held at Boston College.

 Rachel Llanes, Casey Pickett and Lori Antflick each notched a goal for Northeastern (14-9-6, 6-7-4 Hockey East) who will play in the consolation game next Tuesday against either Boston College or Boston University.

 Alyssa Wohlfeiler kept the Huskies alive in the shootout with a goal, but Josephine Pucci sealed the victory for the Crimson when she beat Sulyma as the fourth

 The Huskies scored the first two goals of the game, but the Northeastern defense, coupled with the stellar goaltending of Sulyma, had to hold off an early Harvard power play when Stephanie Gavronsky took a checking penalty 6:32 into the proceedings.

 After NU killed off the first Crimson power play of the game, Dani Rylan stepped off the bench and led an aggressive forecheck that earned the Huskies their first power play of the game.

 The Huskies wasted little time capitalizing on the ensuing power play chance.
 Wohlfeiler kept the puck alive on the left half-wall and pushed it to Maggie DiMasi on the left point.
 With Llanes planted right below the left faceoff circle, DiMasi put a shot on net that Llanes deflected past Laura Bellamy (15 saves) for the 1-0 lead.
 The sophomore forward's 11th strike of the season came with 9:31 gone in the first.